dineshkummarc/node-pokemon/README.md

 [My Blog Post](http://jbueza.blogspot.com/2010/09/nodejs-hack-session-mmo-pokemon-with.html)

+Hopefully, this proof of concept will inspire other developers who want to shape the open Web into a more engaging experience (easy to build real-time web applications) on top of a broad subset of consumer technologies (iPad, iPhone, Droids, Nokias, Samsung Galaxy, Chrome, Safari, Firefox, IE, etc).

 ## Examples of Queueing Systems (Competitive and Non-Competitive)

 * World of Warcraft Battleground/Arena queues (finds opponants based on match-making rating)